-Symptoms of PCOS include: lack of a period or an irregular period, body hair growing on the chest, naval, face or around the nipples, thinning of the hair on the head, acne, dark skin markings around the neck, armpits, groin or breasts as well as decreased breast size.
+Symptoms of PCOS include lack of a period, irregular period, body hair growing on the chest, naval, face or around the nipples, hair thinning on the head, acne, dark skin markings around the neck, armpits, groin or breasts as well as decreased breast size.

 If you think you may have acne triggered by PCOS, please contact your physician for testing and diagnosis.

-1. Take Your Vitamins and Herbs
+Take Your Vitamins and Herbs